mikeobrien/mikeobrien.github.com/_posts/2013-11-9-angular-consts-values-services-factories-and-providers-oh-my.md

 }
 ```

 That's it!
 An object with a `$get` method that returns an object or a primitive.
-Only one instance of the provider itself and the value it produces is maintained.
+Only one instance of the provider itself and the value it produces are maintained.
 You can also pass in dependencies.
 These dependencies can either be *constants* (In Angular parlance) or the results of other providers.

 A [convenience method](http://code.angularjs.org/1.2.0/docs/api/AUTO.$provide#methods_provider) on `Module` allows you to register providers: